klust/LUMI-BE-training-materials/docs/intro-202310xx/02_CPE.md

 optimized remote memory access (MPI one-sided communication) which also supports passive remote memory access.

-When used in the correct way (some attention is needed when linking applications) it is allo fully GPU aware with currently support for AMD and NVIDIA GPUs.
+When used in the correct way (some attention is needed when linking applications) it is also fully GPU aware with currently support for AMD and NVIDIA GPUs.

 The MPI library also supports bindings for Fortran 2008.